+Though it may seem counterintuitive to work out when your legs are bothering you, RLS is a health issue where exercising will actually benefit you.
 According to a study done with 28 participants over a 12-week trial period, exercising three days a week “had a significant improvement in symptoms” for restless legs syndrome.

 Additionally, exercising can help improve sleep, which, when suffering from restless legs syndrome, can be a major help.
 As mentioned above, sleep can be a difficult task when dealing with the symptoms of RLS.